 As PM, you’re often too close to the project to see what’s working and what’s not.
-Asking your stakeholders for feedback can be exactly the thing to keep you on track.
+So asking your stakeholders for feedback can be exactly the thing to keep you on track.

-But it’s not enough to just ask for feedback, you should respond to it too.
+It’s not enough to ask for feedback.
+You should respond to it too.

 Whether you agree with their feedback or not: a stakeholder who feels listened to is a stakeholder who sticks around.
 So, always respond to any feedback you get, but not necessarily by taking their advice; a simple email, phone call, social media post, or marketing campaign can tell your stakeholders you’re listening and doing what you can to serve them better.

 Stakeholder conflict is inevitable, so you should make the most of it!

 No matter how hard to try to manage your stakeholders, conflicts will always arise.

-You can’t be everything to everyone all of the time – if you tried to be, it would totally come at the expense of the project success (or at least your sanity!).
+You can’t be everything to everyone all of the time – if you tried to be, it would totally come at the expense of the project's success (or at least your sanity!).
 So, save yourself the headache and prepare yourself for some stakeholder conflict.

 The magic lies in converting this conflict into new opportunities – it’s entirely possible the seeds of a new product idea begin to show from contrasting stakeholder wants and needs.
 This might not be the right project to answer them, but the next one may be.